jamesaevans/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming-v2.md

 - Types of data you can forward to HubSpot:
     - Amplitude sends selected event properties along with the event.
 - Latency considerations:
     - Amplitude targets an end-to-end p95 latency of 60s.
-This means 95% of Events streamed will be delivered to HubSpot within 60s or less.
-We have internal processes, monitors, and alerts in place to monitor and maintain this target.
+This means 95% of Events streamed deliver to HubSpot within 60s or less.
+Amplitude has internal processes, monitors, and alerts in place to meet this target.

 ## Setup